mtmanning93/iam-mtmanning/README.md

 - ### Local

+  Local testing was used throughout the project to test for responsivity and to validate that API's were correctly wired up.
+Also cross browser testing was done locally.

   - #### Validation

   - #### Lighthouse

 - ### Remote

+  Remote testing was carried out also to test responsivity, cross device capabilities and file paths.
+These tests were carried out on the following devices using the link to the live site:
+    - Apple MacBook Pro
+    - AOC Monitor 27"
+    - Samsung Galaxy s21
+    - Apple iPhone X

+- ### User

+  - User tests were performed on 2 subjects, the subjects were asked to complete tasks such as:
+    1. Navigate to the contact form.
+    2. Find and download a printable version of the CV document.
+    3. What is the last employment of the owner?

+  - Following this users were asked to describe the design of the page in 3 words.
+These words were:
+    - User 1:
+      1. Simple
+      2. Stylish
+      3. Current

+    - User 2:
+      1. Precise
+      2. Small
+      3. 'Designy'

+  - These findings showed the single page site conveyed the goal message of the site.

 - ### Bugs

-During the testing phase I found that the form wouldnt reset to the same size as before when clicking the 'send new request' button after sending an initial request.
+During the testing phase I found that the form would not reset to the same size as before when clicking the 'send new request' button after sending an initial request.
 This was fixed by altering a variable within the `assets/js/sendEmail.js` file to the outer elements `.innerHTML`.

 ## Deployment